 A good project management system should allow you to track all of your projects and tasks in one place, with clear deadlines and priorities for each.
-This could involve using a project management tool like Trello or Asana, creating a spreadsheet or planner, or using a combination of different tools to suit your needs.
+This could involve using a project management tool like Notion, Trello or Asana, creating a spreadsheet or planner, or using a combination of different tools to suit your needs.

 Whichever approach you choose, it’s important to find a system that works for you and stick to it consistently.
 This means setting aside time each week to review your projects and update your system, adding new tasks and deadlines as needed and checking off completed items.

 In addition to tracking your projects and tasks, a good project management system should also help you stay on top of your administrative tasks, such as invoicing, taxes, and other financial matters.
 This could involve using accounting software like QuickBooks or Freshbooks, or simply keeping detailed records of all of your income and expenses.

 6. It’s Important To Have A Clear Pricing Structure